Skip to main content

 Also known as the “Rural Non-Congregate Summer Meals,” this summer meal service model provides meals to children to consume off site.
 Programs must be operated at sites designated “rural” with no congregate meal service.
 See the USDA rural designation map and No Kid Hungry’s Summer Eligibility Map, and check if you have an eligible site near you.

-This summer, No Kid Hungry collaborated with school districts and community organizations across the U.S. to help close the hunger gap.
-We convened over 400 state and federal officials, community leaders and parents to share ideas and work together on ways to feed kids this summer.
+No Kid Hungry collaborated with school districts and community organizations across the U.S. to help close the hunger gap.
+We convened state and federal officials, community leaders and parents to share ideas and work together on ways to feed kids this summer.
 We also provided grants and technical support to schools and community organizations in California, which helped them purchase critical equipment, as well as hire and retain staff to run pick-up and meal delivery programs in rural areas.

 For many children and teens, summertime means food, friends and fun.
 For families who count on school breakfast and lunch, however, the summer months can be stressful as family food budgets are stretched even further.